petehunt/commonjs-asset-spec/commonjs-asset-spec.md

 - **Private CSS classes.** The idea that some CSS classes may be overridden and others may not.
 - **Opinionated rules on CSS specificity.** This will encourage reliable rule overrides if load order changes.
 - **CSS refcounting.** UI elements can enter and leave the DOM.
 When all DOM nodes that reference a given CSS file leave the DOM, a CSS reaper should be able to prune unused CSS rules.
-- **Rethink semantics based on file extension.** Are we sure that this doesn't make some use cases more difficult?